Lin Bai: Writing career and reception

 Lin Bai began writing poems in 1975.
 Her poetry dating from the 1980s can be depicted as descriptive while her poems starting from the 1990s are seen as more introspective.
 She started her writing career with a plagiarism issue.
 During her first publication, one of the four poems published in Guangxi Literature and Art (Guangxi wenyi) was found to be written by another person.
 This incident did not stop Lin Bai from writing her own poetry and fiction work later on.
 The year of 1987 marked one of the first recognition of her works through the publication of short stories in the well established journals People's Literature (Renmin wenxue) and Shanghai Literature (Shanghai wenxue).
 In 1993, she wrote the short stories Water in a Bottle (Pingzhong zhi shui) and A Chair in the Encircling Corridor (Huilang zhi yi) and the novel A War of One's Own.
 These three publications marked Lin Bai's entrance as a major contemporary female writer in China.

-Her most famous work is A War of One's Own, which gained popularity in the 1990s.
-Some say it was a "certain commercial success", however, due to its controversial content, some editions were modified to "emphasize the sexual content".
+Lin's novel Women's Idle talk portrays the ramblings of an old rural woman who works in the narrator's home (Lin is the narrator); through these non-linear fragments, Lin learns about the economic and moral crises in rural China.